mvgeorgescu/git_tutorial/_posts/2014-1-1-2-vcs-systems.md

 ### What is Version Control?
 - Version control systems (VCS) are tools that manage changes to files over time.
-- They enable collaboration among multiple contributors by allowing them to work on the same project concurrently, while keeping track of who made changes and when.
+- They enable collaboration among multiple contributors by allowing them to work on the same project concurrently.
 - Examples include Git, SVN, and Mercurial.

 ---